-The Android version of Avast Antivirus only adds to the desktop software's already impressive package of useful features: With "Photo Vault", you can encrypt pictures from your gallery or protect them with a PIN code, while "Wi-Fi Inspector" lets you know if the network you're connected to is secure.
+The Android version of Avast Antivirus only adds to the desktop software's already impressive package of useful features: With "Photo Vault", you can encrypt pictures from your gallery or protect them with a PIN code, while "Wi-Fi Inspector" tells you if the network you're connected to is secure.

 Avast makes a number of practical anti-theft tools available to smartphone users.

-The software also comes with plenty of anti-theft tools and options.
-Using these, you can set when your device should be marked as "lost", and what actions should be taken should this occur.
-As an example, this can be whenever someone inputs an unknown SIM card or enters an incorrect PIN eight times.
+The software also comes with plenty of anti-theft tools: You can specify when your device should be marked as "lost", and what actions should be taken.
+As an example, this can be triggered whenever someone inserts an unknown SIM card or incorrectly enters a PIN several times.
 It's also possible to remotely control your Android smartphone through your Avast account, deleting data or taking (secret) pictures of the person who stole your phone.

-The basic version of the Android app is free, which corresponds nicely to Avast's free antivirus software, which in our opinion, is one of the best on the market.
+The basic version of the Android app is free, which corresponds nicely to Avast's free antivirus software.
+By the way, we think Avast's free version is one of the best on the market.

 Norton Mobile Security

-Norton Mobile Security is available either as a standalone mobile app or in combination with Norton 360 ⇱.
-Alongside standard features, such as proactive malware blocking and anti-phishing Web protection, there's also "Wi-Fi Security", which scans your network for threats, and "SMS Security".
-Extras like a VPN or password manager aren't offered in Norton Mobile Security, as the company has standalone apps for these.
+Norton Mobile Security is available either as a standalone mobile app or in combination with Norton 360*.
+Alongside standard features, like proactive malware blocking and protection against phishing, there's also "Wi-Fi Security", which scans your network for threats, and "SMS Security".
+Extras like a VPN or password manager aren't included, as the company markets dedicated apps for these.

-Norton divides its mobile features between a number of different apps.
+Norton divides its mobile features between several different apps.
 Unfortunately, none of these include anti-theft tools.

-The most disappointing thing about Norton Mobile Security is that since December 2019 (and a "quality control evaluation"), the developer has removed its anti-theft tools from the app.
-As such, should you want to protect yourself against device theft, it's best to consider some of the other choices we've listed in this guide.
+The most disappointing thing about Norton Mobile Security is that since December 2019 (and a "quality control evaluation"), the developer has removed its anti-theft tools.
+If you want to protect yourself against device theft, it's best to consider some of the other choices we've listed in this guide.

 Trend Micro Mobile Security

-Trend Micro's smartphone app provides a variety of anti-theft features alongside other security tools.
+Trend Micro's Android app provides a nice selection of anti-theft features alongside other security tools.

-You'll also find all of the standard anti-theft features in Trend Micro's mobile app as well.
-With these, you can remotely GPS locate or lock your device, delete files, or prevent Trend Micro from being uninstalled.
+You'll also find all of the standard anti-theft features in Trend Micro's Android app.
+Use these to remotely GPS locate or lock your device, delete files, or prevent Trend Micro from being uninstalled.
 A camera trap is also included.

 How We Tested

-To select our Top 5, we relied on our own EXPERTE.com reviews, as well as AV-Test's assessments.
-Our criteria, which relate to five categories, are explained in greater detail in our comprehensive evaluation.
+To select our Top 5, we relied on our EXPERTE.com reviews, as well as AV-Test's assessments.
+Our criteria, which relate to five categories, are explained in more detail in our comprehensive evaluation.

 AV-Test evaluates software according to four categories.
 These are:

-The heart of any antivirus program is what sort of security and protection it affords its users.
-Should the program fail in detecting malware, all the other features and extras in the world won't help to improve it.
-AV-Test assesses protection in two stages ⇱, examining both real-time detection of the latest malware, as well as real-time detection of malware from the last four weeks.
+The heart of any antivirus program is the security and protection it affords users.
+Should the program fail to detect malware, all other features and extras won't help to improve it.
+AV-Test assesses protection in two stages, examining both real-time detection of the latest malware, as well as real-time detection of malware from the last four weeks.

 For each stage, AV-Test summarizes efficacy in a percentage, corresponding to how many malware attacks the antivirus program identified out of the total launched.
-This number is then compared with the industry standard, with each threshold above the average denoting a specific score.
+This number is then compared with the industry standard, with each threshold above the average corresponding to a specific score.

-With regards to usability ⇱, AV-Test checks how susceptible the antivirus app is to false positives.
-Here, testers examine whether the software which prompted the false positive was downloaded from the Google Play Store or a third-party's app store.
+With regards to usability, AV-Test checks how susceptible an antivirus app is to false positives.
+Here, testers examine whether the software that prompted the false positive was downloaded from the Google Play Store or a third-party app store.

-Finally, AV-Test examines ⇱ which features are included with the app, grouped into seven categories:
+Finally, AV-Test examines and categorizes which features are included with the app: